UDL-TF/DodgeballAirblastImprover/README.md

 ## Summary

-UDLUltra does not make dodgeball easier.
+This plugin does not make dodgeball easier.

 It makes dodgeball behave correctly under:
 - 32-bit limitations